PINTO0309/onnx2tf/docs/fb_refactor7_improvements.md

 guard, no-layout safe-reduction fallback, HardSigmoid successor, dependencies, and TensorFlow behavior remain unchanged.

+All three direct dequantized HardSigmoid bridge results are now retained as `_terminal_dequant_hardsigmoid_bridge_stats`, `_post_sinet_dequant_hardsigmoid_bridge_stats`, and `_late_dequant_hardsigmoid_bridge_stats`.
+The owner can prune with a zero counter when Transposes exist, so all three remain observation-only.

+The focused indexed-owner/selection/boundary gate passes `405 passed in 21.05s`, and the branch-changed broad suite passes `1654 passed in 29.28s`.
+Early return, graph-index behavior, SiNet/cost-volume/ late-dequant boundaries, dependencies, and TensorFlow behavior remain unchanged.

 ## Remaining work

 The broader `flatbuffer_direct` refactor remains active.
-The next characterized unit should audit the raw `_optimize_transpose_dequant_hardsigmoid_quantize_bridges()` result and every other production form of that owner.
-The guarded Conv/Pool/no-layout branch, following late dequant/unary/fanout cluster, and cleanup evidence semantics must remain fixed.
+The next characterized unit should audit the raw terminal `_optimize_transpose_hardswish_se_conv_hardsigmoid_mul_prepost_nhwc_chains()` result and every other production form of that owner.
+The new terminal dequant-HardSigmoid result, existing late HardSwish-SE evidence, SiNet recovery, and cleanup evidence semantics must remain fixed.
 All retained SiNet callback results, Singleton/Reshape policies, three QKV result forms, and the late summary must also remain fixed.
 Mean/attention tuples and the preceding BatchMatMul results must remain observation-only and policy guarded.
 The retained `_terminal_normalization_pad_stats` also remains observation-only because it